degensprotocol/degens-contract/docs/protocol.md

 * Moving to the next level of the tree, compute the keccak256 hash of the concatenation of **detailsHash** (from the previous step), **recoveryTime**, and **cancelPrice**.
 The last two values are encoded as big-endian `uint256` values.
 This hash is called the **witness**.
 * Next, compute the keccak256 hash of the concatenation of the **witness** (from the previous step), **graderQuorum**, **graderFee**, and all the addresses in **graders** (in order). **graderQuorum** and **graderFee** are encoded as big-endian `uint256` values, and each grader address is left-padded with 0 bytes to make 32 bytes.
 The resulting hash is the **matchId**.

-This somewhat cumbersome method of computing the matchId is so that the smallest amount of information needs to be passed to the contract at each step:
+This somewhat cumbersome method of computing the matchId is so that the smallest amount of information needs to be passed to the contract for each operation:

 * When creating orders, or executing them on the smart contract, only the **matchId** is required.
 Before doing so, all participants should download and examine the match details, market rules, and event JSON objects, and compute the matchId themselves using this information.
 Only if they are satisfied with the contents of the match should they create orders and/or execute other orders on the smart contract.
 Finally, they should ensure they save copies of these JSON objects.
 * After an event has completed and its outcome is known, the specified graders will create signed messages indicating what they believe the final price should be.
 Once a quorum of graders has agreed on the final price, anybody can submit these signed messages along with the **witness**, **graderQuorum**, **graderFee**, and **graders** addresses.
 This will finalize the match at the price agreed upon by the graders.
-Note that the matchId is not passed in when claiming because the smart contract computes this itself.
+Note that *matchId* is not passed in when claiming because the smart contract computes this itself.
     * After the first participant has finalized the match, subsequent claims can be done with `claimFinalized` to reduce calldata costs.
 * In case the graders do not create signed finalization messages for some reason, participants can wait until **recoveryTime**, at which point the contract can be finalized at **cancelPrice**.
 To do this, anybody can submit the **detailsHash**, **recoveryTime**, **cancelPrice**, **graderQuorum**, **graderFee**, and **graders** addresses.
 Note that the **witness** and **matchId** fields are not passed in, since the contract computes this itself.